dam1r89/laravel-proto-generator/readme.md

 add to `config/app.php` under providers

     dam1r89\ProtoGenerator\ProtoGeneratorServiceProvider::class,
-    Illuminate\Html\HtmlServiceProvider::class

-Type
+If you want to edit templates you can publish them.

     php artisan vendor:publish

 ##Example

-To scafold resource with name *post* you type:
+To scaffold resource with name *post* you type:

     php artisan proto post --fields='{"name":{}, "body":{}}'

-fields flag is json data which is transfered to the templates.
+fields flag is json data which is transferred to the templates.

 and add bindings to the `routes.php` file:

     Route::resource('post', 'PostsController');

-then go to local serving addres, for example on **http://localhost:8000/posts** and you can see simple crud application.
+then go to local serving address, for example on **http://localhost:8000/posts** and you can see simple crud application.

 For hasOne relation use field name and id: `"category_id": {"label": "name"}`.